Donald Goldfarb

 Donald Goldfarb (born August 14, 1941 in New York City) is an American mathematician, best known for his works in mathematical optimization and numerical analysis.
-He is one of the developers of the BSGF algorithm.
+He is one of the developers of the BFGS algorithm.
 He is a recipient of the Von Neumann Theory Prize and Khachiyan Prize.

 Biography

 Goldfarb studied Chemical Engineering at Cornell University, earning a BSChE in 1963.
 He obtained an M.S. from Princeton University in 1965, and a doctorate in 1966.

 After getting his Ph.D., Goldfarb spent two years as a post-doc at the Courant Institute in New York City.

 In 1968, he co-founded the CS Department at the City College of New York, serving 14 years on its faculty.
 During the 1979-80 academic year, he was a visiting professor in the CS and ORIE Departments at Cornell University.
 In 1982, Goldfarb joined the IEOR Department at Columbia, serving as Chair from 1984-2002.
 He also served as Interim Dean of Columbia's School of Engineering and Applied Science during the 1994-95 and 2012-13 academic years and its Executive Vice Dean during the Spring 2012 semester.
 He retired from his faculty position at Columbia in 2024.

-Goldfarb is one of the developers of the Broyden–Fletcher–Goldfarb–Shanno algorithm (BSGF).
+Goldfarb is one of the developers of the Broyden–Fletcher–Goldfarb–Shanno algorithm (BFGS).
 In 1992, he and J. J. Forrest developed the steepest edge simplex method.